Izenda7Series/docs/dev/ref_iadhocextension.rst

    * You can create custom formats for various datatypes by overriding the LoadCustomDataFormat in your DefaultAdHocExtension implementation.

-   * JsFormatString is new in v2.6.19.
+   * From v2.6.19, :doc:`../ref/models/DataFormat` object has 1 new field: JsFormatString

      - JsFormatString is used for optimizing chart axes lables